-Hot damn these boneless rib sandwiches are GOOD!
+Hot damn these short rib sandwiches are GOOD!
 The meat is super tender and beefy, the onions are sweet, and the cheese is all melty and delicious.
 The bun is buttery and toasted but soft in the inside.
 The wine jelly gives a hint of sweetness that we love.

 These short rib sandwiches had the boys swooning and asking for more.
 They had us swooning too, for that matter.
 These babies aren’t just for boys.
 But our men love a meaty, beefy, cheesy sandwich and this boneless short rib sandwich is just that.